Last Updated on August 15th, 2019

 There are many ways to balance the pH of the skin to its normal pH value.
-From diet to skin care, pH levels can be affected both positively and negatively.
-For instance, when someone has a bladder infection it’s normal to advise them to drink cranberry juice.
+From diet to skincare, pH levels can be affected both positively and negatively4.
+For instance, when someone has a bladder infection, it’s normal to advise them to drink cranberry juice.
 The reason for this is that cranberry is a very acidic berry and quickly changes the pH of the body, especially the urinary system of the body.
 After a short time, the person suffering the bladder infection often begins to feel relief, as the acidic environment stopped the growth of the bacteria causing the infection and are flushed away.
 It is exactly the same idea that protects our skin from bacteria and other environmental factors.

-Inside the Body – Eating foods that begin to normalize the inside of the body5 as well as using skin care products that return the acidic pH to the skin is the first step to healthier skin.
+Inside the Body – Eating foods that begin to normalize the inside of the body5 as well as using skincare products that return the acidic pH to the skin is the first step to healthier skin.
 There is a layer of protection on the skin called the “acid mantle”.
 Here is where most of the warfare on bacteria and allergens takes place.
 The acid mantle is built by the functions of the body and skin and for that structure to be built correctly, the building blocks must also be correct.